 COOKING NOTES FOR THE EGG FRIED RICE

 - Using the right type of rice: Fried rice is usually a dish that you make to repurpose the leftover cooked rice from the day before.
 You want to avoid freshly cooked rice because it is still moist and steamy, which may yield fried rice with a mushy texture.
 However, if you forget about cooking rice the day before, here is a little trick that I use.
-I spread a layer freshly cooked rice onto large baking sheets and let the rice air out for about 2 hours, the longer the better.
+I spread a layer freshly cooked rice onto large baking sheets and let the rice air out for about 1 to 2 hours, the longer the better.
 The grains of rice will dry out during this process.

 - Using packaged rice: For this recipe, I experimented with using packaged pre-cooked rice, which is what you see in the photos.
 These packages usually contain 2 cups of cooked rice, so you’ll need 2 of them for the recipe.
 The rice is fine, especially if you are too busy during the week to cook rice.
 However, it is definitely more expensive than buying rice and cooking it yourself (I sound like a mother here).
 I also found a slight smell when I opened the packages (probably from whatever preservatives the manufacturer used) but not enough to make me throw the rice straight to the trash.
 Ultimately, I recommend cooking the rice yourself, but hey, I understand if you don’t have time for that.

 TOOLS + INGREDIENTS USED

 LOOKING FOR MORE RICE DISHES?

 I like chunks of egg in my fried rice, which is why I scrambled 3 eggs separately.
 If you are feeling lazy, scramble all the eggs with the vegetables before you add the rice to the pan.
 You don’t want to add all 4 eggs after the rice is in the pan because you’ll likely end up with soggy fried rice, and no one likes that.